Learn About the Law

 (3) the property becomes unnecessary for the public use for which the property was acquired, or a substantially similar public use, before the 10th anniversary of the date of acquisition.

-(b) In this section, “actual progress” means the completion of two or more of the following actions:
+(b) In this section, “actual progress” means the completion of three or more of the following actions:

 (1) the performance of a significant amount of labor to develop the property or other property acquired for the same public use project for which the property owner's property was acquired;